 - Select the Settings icon.

-- After your Nest has scanned nearby networks, select your Wi-Fi and, if you have one, put in your password.
+- After your Nest scans available networks, select your Wi-Fi and, if necessary, enter your password.

 3. Does a Nest Thermostat Have a Battery and How Long Does It Last?

-Nest thermostats receive power from your HVAC system, but also have a rechargeable lithium-ion battery for backup in situations where the power cuts out.
-According to Google, who manufactures the thermostat, a Nest Thermostat battery last an average of several months.
-The Nest's battery is rechargable with a USB cable included with the thermostat.
+Nest thermostats receive power from your HVAC system, but they also include a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, Nest's manufacturer, a Nest Thermostat battery should last several months.
+It can be recharged using a USB charger that comes with the Nest.

-If you won't be home for a while, you can set your Nest Thermostat to Off mode, though Eco mode is also a good option.
-Using Off mode will turn off all of your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting particularly hot or cold.
+If you plan on being away for a couple weeks, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is also a good option.
+Using Off mode will turn off all of your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting dangerously hot or cold.

 - You can also go to Mode from the main menu and select Off.